Th3r1x/Knight-to-D4-Code-Finals-Repository/README.md

 Anuar, W. K., Lee, L. S., Seow, H.-V., & Pickl, S. (2022).
 A Multi-Depot Dynamic Vehicle Routing Problem with Stochastic Road Capacity: An MDP Model and Dynamic Policy for Post-Decision State Rollout Algorithm in Reinforcement Learning.

 The user can set the number of simulations that the selected heuristic will run to check the most optimal solution amongst the number of simulations.
-The most optimal according to the paper is the fourth heuristic, however the user may test the other heuristics to according to their needs
+The most optimal, according to the paper, is the fourth heuristic, however, the user may test the other heuristics according to their needs

 WARNING THE HEURISTICS ARE VERY COMPUTATIONALLY HEAVY AND WILL TAKE A VERY LONG TIME TO LOAD ON A LARGE GRAPH